Back to Blog

 Feature gating behind higher tiers

 Price is not the only thing that changes when you upgrade.
-Rosie locks appointment booking to plans above $49/month and CRM integration to $299/month.
-AIRA includes all features on every plan.
+Several budget providers lock appointment booking, CRM integration, or compliance to higher tiers.
 Trillet includes calendar integration, SMS follow-up, and spam blocking on its $49/month plan with no feature gating.
+Verify which features are bundled before comparing base prices, because a cheaper plan that excludes booking is not actually cheaper for a business that needs booking.

 When "Cheap" Becomes Expensive